wbreeze/transmigration/docs/index.md

     * You have now lost access to everything until your friends help you
 1. Leave the backup drive behind.
 (It too is useless without the passkey, but there's absolutely no need to carry the data with you.)
-1. Take the contact numbers
+1. Take the contact numbers.

 ## Cross to the other side
+* Enjoy a little break from the network connected world.

 ## Once on the other side
 1. Contact enough people to reassemble the passkey